Zeroing Neural Networks : an Introduction to Predictive Computations for Time-varying Matrix Problems via ZNN: Models and Applications of Discretized ZNN Matrix Methods

 Solving \circledtwo for $\dot X$ similarly as before yields

-Then follow the steps from subpart (a) and develop a Matlab ZNN code with a truncation error order finite difference formula of your own choice.\\[1mm] {\bf \emph{(c) \ The pseudoinverses $X(t) = A(t)^+$ for matrix flows $A(t)_{m,n}$ with variable rank$\mathbf {(A(t)) \ \leq \ \min(m,n)}$} :}\\[1mm] As before with the unknown pseudo inverse $X(t)_{n,m}$ for a possibly rank deficient matrix flow $A(t) \in \CC_{m,n}$, we use the error function \circledone $E(t) = A(t) - X(t)^+$ and the error function DE
+Then follow the steps from subpart (a) and develop a Matlab ZNN code for left pseudo--inverses with a truncation error order finite difference formula of your own choice.\\[1mm] {\bf \emph{(c) \ The pseudo--inverse \circledzero $X(t) = A(t)^+$ for matrix flows $A(t)_{m,n}$ with variable rank$\mathbf {(A(t)) \ \leq \ \min(m,n)}$} :}\\[1mm] As before with the unknown pseudo--inverse $X(t)_{n,m}$ for a possibly rank deficient matrix flow $A(t) \in \CC_{m,n}$, we use the error function \circledone $E(t) = A(t) - X(t)^+$ and the error function DE

 For matrix flows $A(t)$ with rank deficiencies the derivative of $X^+$, however, becomes more complicated with additional terms, see \cite[Eq.
 4.12]{GP73} :